genesiscommunitysuccess/docs/docs/02_creating-applications/01_getting-ready-to-develop/01_workstation-setup.md

 Genesis Foundation UI
 ```

-Please [contact us](https://genesis.global/contact-us/) if you run into any problems.
+Please  [reach out to us](mailto:support@genesis.global?subject=.npmrc%20Setup) if you run into any problems.